-Table 3.1 suggests that the financial crisis in Finland and Sweden had features similar to those in Chile, Mexico, Indonesia, Korea, Malaysia and Thailand.
+Table 1 suggests that the financial crisis in Finland and Sweden had features similar to those in Chile, Mexico, Indonesia, Korea, Malaysia and Thailand.
+Finland and Sweden went through a "twin crisis", i.e. a combined currency and banking crisis.